breathO2/Masks/README.md

 # Masks and social distancing are unconstitutional as ruled in Circuit Court on 06/08/2021
 [https://www.scribd.com/document/511055321/Boone-Circuit-Court-Order](https://www.scribd.com/document/511055321/Boone-Circuit-Court-Order)

-# The Foegen Effect: Mask Mandates Increased COVID-19 Deaths.
+# The Foegen Effect: Mask Mandates Increased COVID-19 Deaths by 51% or more compared to no mask mandates.
 Deep re-inhalation of droplets and virions caught on facemasks might make COVID-19 infection more likely or more severe.
-Results from this study strongly suggest that mask mandates actually caused about 1.5 times the number of deaths or ∼50% more deaths compared to no mask mandates.
 [https://journals.lww.com/md-journal/Fulltext/2022/02180/The_Foegen_effect__A_mechanism_by_which_facemasks.60.aspx](https://journals.lww.com/md-journal/Fulltext/2022/02180/The_Foegen_effect__A_mechanism_by_which_facemasks.60.aspx)

 # A moderate positive correlation was found between mask usage and deaths in Western Europe, which "suggests that the universal use of masks may have had harmful unintended consequences."